IvayloDevAcct/Reddit_sentiment/README.md

 ### Functionality

-THe script is capable of asquiring Reddit posts, splitting the text into words.
-In order to score for positive/negative bias of the Reddit user that created the post.
+The script is capable of acquiring Reddit posts, filtering and splitting the text into words.
+Then the text of the comments and the cleaned sets of words are analysed for positive/negative bias of the Reddit user that created the post and scored.

 #### Two scoring approaches: